dodancs/FIIT-BP-Canaries-Backend/API.md

 #### <a name="route-canaries-get"></a>/{endpoint}/canaries : GET

 -   description: Prints all canary nodes available to the user.
+Account with `expert` permission will get all canaries that have __testing__ parameter set to true, and account with `admin` permission will get all canaries.
 If uuid or email parameters are specified, then only detail of that canary will be returned.
 -   request
     -   parameters:
         -   http_headers: